- Graduates are eligible for the adult-gerontology acute care CNS certification exam administered by AACN or ANCC

 Students in the post-master's certificate programs at UVA are ineligible for scholarship assistance or student loans.
 University aid is restricted to those who are enrolled in degree programs (MSN, DNP, PhD, etc).

 Full-time students begin study in the fall, and complete the post-master's certificate in AGCNS in two years, including summer session in year 1.
 In the first year, the student has didactic classes on Thursdays and Fridays (in the fall) and Wednesday-Friday (in the spring).
-In the second year, the didactic component is on Thursday, and clinical practica are generally Monday to Wednesday or as the individual's schedule allows.
+In the second year, in addition to the didactic component, clinical practica are typically held Monday through Friday as the preceptor and student schedules permit.

 Applicants who are master’s prepared and currently certified as a nurse practitioner will not be required to re-take advanced pharmacology (GNUR 6020), advanced pathophysiology (GNUR 6010), and advanced health assessment (GNUR 6025)—the “3 Ps”—or APRN Roles (GNUR 6031).
 The academic history of other advanced practice registered nurses (APRNs) will be examined on a case-by-case basis.
 Any of the 3 Ps not showing on the applicant’s transcript will need to be completed in order to receive a post-master’s certificate.

 Students complete over 500 clinical hours in the AGCNS track in two semester-long preceptorships (GNUR 7311 AND GNUR 7313).
 The first clinical course (GNUR 7311) is typically completed at the top-ranked UVA Medical Center, which adjoins the School of Nursing.
-The UVA Medical Center—a 590-bed, Level I trauma center with 6 adult ICUs—provides an excellent clinical site with a wealth of professional and technological resources.
+The UVA Medical Center—a top 100 hospital with a Level I trauma center—provides an excellent clinical site with a wealth of professional and technological resources.
 The second practicum (GNUR 7313) may be completed at another facility in Virginia with prior arrangement of the program coordinator.
 Clinical placement sites are assigned based upon optimal learning experiences, students' requests, interagency contracts, and availability.

 The individual student determines his or her specialization focus (e.g., cardiology, digestive health, nephrology, neurology or neuro-surgery, general surgery, pulmonary, transplant, oncology, surgical-trauma, etc.) and learns to provide care across the lifespan and care settings within this specialty.